let’s make something together

 What is digital identity?

-Simply put, digital identity is the concept of defining oneself in the digital world – the way a user presents themselves online.
-In the metaverse there are many ways to express identity.
+Simply put, digital identity is the concept of defining oneself in the digital world.
+It is the way a user presents themselves online, something which many people are used to doing nowadays through social media and other means.
+In the metaverse, however, there are far more ways to express your identity that are more similar to those we have in the real world.
 The primary example is through an avatar – a 3D character who represents you in the metaverse.
-Digital natives are already completely at home with creating and customizing avatars for online interactions.
-Some prefer to give themselves an appearance similar to their real physical body, with digital twin technology allowing people to create an exact copy of themselves, while others like to be more adventurous.
-This can involve making simple changes to things like hair colour or by adding a tattoo, or it can entail more radical alterations, such as presenting yourself as a non-human being.
+Digital natives and generations who have grown up online are already completely at home with creating and customizing avatars for online interactions.
+Some prefer to give themselves an appearance similar to their real physical body, with digital twin technology giving people the possibility to create an exact copy of themselves, while others like to be more adventurous and construct a completely different look.
+This can be done by making simple changes to things like hair colour or by adding a tattoo, or it can involve more radical alterations, such as presenting yourself as a robot or some kind of other being.
+To a large extent, a person’s avatar depends on the online setting in which it is being used.
+In a professional setting, it is more likely to represent the user’s physical appearance, while for gaming or other leisure activities, it can be more outlandish.
+In fact, people may have many avatars, with different options for specific metaverse spaces, though it can become difficult to manage these across multiple platforms.

 Another component of digital identity, and possibly the most important one, is the data associated with it, such as your virtual address or domain name, and information about the things you share and the websites you visit.
 This underpins each user’s entire online identity and is used to authenticate who they are when they enter different areas of the metaverse.
 In fact, digital identity is the cornerstone of all online transactions, building a sense of trust between users and metaverse companies or services providers.
 Therefore, being able to establish a consistent identity across many metaverse platforms via different avatars and keeping the data behind it safe and secure will be essential for the success of the metaverse as a whole.